sam101111/SEA-assignment/README.md

 ```

 ## Running the application
+> [!CAUTION]
+> This application requires Python 3.11+, it is highly suggested to use Python 3.12.4

 to run a local instance of the application you can run the following command in the root of the project: